networkx/networkx/doc/source/tutorial.rst

 Drawing a small graph
 ---------------------

-NetworkX does not provide sophisticated graph drawing tools.
-We do provide elementary drawing tools as well as an interface to use the open source Graphviz software package.
+NetworkX is not primarily a graph drawing package but basic drawing with Matplotlib as well as an interface to use the open source Graphviz software package are included.
 These reside in networkx.drawing, and will be imported if possible.
 See the drawing section for details.

+First import Matplotlib's plot interface

->>> import pylab as P
+>>> import matplotlib.pyplot as plt

-To test if the import of networkx.drawing was successful draw G using one of:
+To test if the import of networkx.drawing was successful draw G using one of

 >>> nx.draw(G)
 >>> nx.draw_random(G)